khuedoan/blog/content/posts/convert-from-init-vim-to-init-lua.md

   - vim
 ---

-Only a few days left until Neovim 0.5 release, with support `init.lua` as default user config.
+Only a few days left until Neovim 0.5 stable release, with support `init.lua` as default user config.
 Here's a quick guide (more like a cheat sheet) to help someone with no Lua experience like me to save a few hours :moon:

 ## Config path